Shades of Blue

 Frequently Asked Questions

-How many distinctive shades of Blue are there?
+How many variations of Blue exist?

 Our database currently catalogs 17 primary variations of Blue, but the spectrum allows for infinite gradations between these defined points.